BelfrySCAD/BOSL2/tutorials/Attachments.md

 cubic_barbell(100) show_anchors(30);
 ```

-Now the anchors in the middle are all rooted to the cylinder.
+Now all of the anchors in the middle are all rooted to the cylinder.
 Another
 way to do the same thing is to use a function literal for override.
-It will be called with the anchor and need to return undef to just use
+It will be called with the anchor as its argument and needs to return undef to just use
 the default, or a `[position, direction, spin]` triple to override the
 default.
+As before, you can omit values to keep their default.
 Here is the same example using a function literal for the override:

 ```
 module cubic_barbell(s=100, anchor=CENTER, spin=0, orient=UP) {
     override = function (anchor)
           anchor.x!=0 || anchor==CTR ? undef  // Keep these
-        : [s/8*unit(anchor), anchor, 0];
+        : [s/8*unit(anchor)];
     attachable(anchor,spin,orient, size=[s*3,s,s],override=override) {
         union() {
             xcopies(2*s) cube(s, center=true);